steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ## Prerequisites

-* An instrument with macro page.
+* You have an instrument with a macro page.
-* Load [Creating a Modulation Matrix 01.vstpreset](../vstpresets/Creating%20a%20Modulation%20Matrix%2001.vstpreset) and your instrument side-by-side into HALion.
+* You have loaded both the preset [Creating a Modulation Matrix 01.vstpreset](../vstpresets/Creating%20a%20Modulation%20Matrix%2001.vstpreset) and your instrument in HALion.

 [Jump to Top ](#creating-a-modulation-matrix)

-## Overview of Workflows
+## Workflow Overview

-* Add Resonance and Pan as additional destinations and the User Env as an additional source.
+* Add Resonance and Pan as additional destinations and the user envelope as an additional source.
 * Implement the drag and drop functionality to assign the additional destinations and source.
 * Add the additional destinations and source to the modulation matrix menus and the associated UI and MIDI scripts.
 * Increase the number of rows in the modulation matrix.
-* Add the parameters of the User Env as destinations to the modulation matrix menus and the associated MIDI script.
+* Add the parameters of the user envelope as destinations to the modulation matrix menus and the associated MIDI script.
 * Copy the templates and resources from the [Example VST Preset](#example-vst-preset) to your macro page.
 * Copy the code of the UI and MIDI scripts from the [Example VST Preset](#example-vst-preset) into the corresponding scripts of your instrument.
 * Change the look of the modulation matrix to match the look of your instrument.